X

 Answer: A set of interesting issues come to the Grameen Bank board for decisions.
 There is no need for decisions on loan proposals at the board level.
 Such issues are settled at the branch and area office level.
 The board handles issues of visioning , planning, policy proposals and budget.
 At board meetings, board members openly discuss, question, and express their opinion over all issues.
 Many Grameen Bank policies have been changed and many have been formulated on the basis of the opinions and suggestions of the elected board members.

 The elected members provide life to the board.
 The chairman and government representatives make sure that all issues are resolved to the satisfaction of the elected members.
-After all, the bank is owned by them, and
+After all, the bank is owned by them, and created for their benefit.

 The board has a total of 13 members, including the chairman and two other government representatives, usually at the level of secretary to the government.
 All decisions are taken after reaching a consensus.